 If you wish to put in more evidence, it must be received well before the date you're given.

-You'll tell the adjudicator about your case in person if you choose a personal hearing.
+You'll tell the adjudicator about your case if you choose a personal or telephone hearing.

-If you want someone to attend the hearing in your place you must:
+If you want someone to attend the personal hearing in your place you must: